Avoid the Size Trap

 Philip Lawlor | Managing Director, Market Research

-The almost halving of the number of listed stocks combined with over 600% returns over the last 25 years has produced structural changes to the US equity market.
+The decline in US listed stocks combined with over 600% returns over the last 25 years has produced structural changes to the US equity market.

 In particular, the definition of Large Cap and Small Cap thresholds has changed radically and legacy index methodologies that use a rigid stock count approach have struggled to accommodate this dynamic and have inadvertently generated a size exposure mirage trap.